All Hilbert spaces are the same: consequences for generalized coordinates and momenta: Appendix

 There is also a famous result known as Haag's theorem \cite{haag1955,roman1969,streater2000pct,talagrand2022quantum}.
-In brief, the theorem says that, under certain (reasonable) assumptions, if a field theory is unitarily equivalent to a free field theory, then the original field theory must also be free.
-This is also an absurd result, because there are interacting field theories.
+In brief, the theorem says that, under certain (reasonable) assumptions, if a quantum field theory is unitarily equivalent to a free field theory, then the original field theory must also be free.
+This is an apparently absurd result, because interacting quantum field theories exist.
+The proper way to handle these unitarily inequivalent representations is within the algebraic formulation of quantum theory, see the textbook \cite{Landsman2017}, or for a brief summary see Section 4 of Ref.~\cite{Ruetsche2011}, which is the only rigorous quantum theory known to handle infinitely many degrees of freedom.
+Within that theory such representations can be given a natural physical interpretation.
+For example, in the thermodynamic limit, different phases necessarily correspond to unitarily inequivalent representations.

 The problem in both cases lies in the implicit assumption \footnote{ As Talagrand \cite{talagrand2022quantum} says on page 356: ``Even though [the Hamiltonians for the two field theories] both make perfect sense, it is the (implicit) assumption that they operate on the same state space that does not.'' } that there is a single state space, which is closed under unitary transformations.
-But really, there are an uncountable infinity of subspaces (say, of $L^2(\RR^{\NN})$), each of which is separable.
-This subspace is the completion of the Fock basis; it includes states of arbitrarily many particles \cite{streater2000pct}.
+But really, there are an uncountable infinity of subspaces (say, of $L^2(\RR^{\NN})$), each of which is separable and each of which describes a different physical situation.
+The transformation from one to the other would typically require an infinite amount of energy.
+Each subspace is the completion of the Fock basis; it includes states of arbitrarily many particles \cite{streater2000pct}.
 Within each separable subspace, one may do unitary transforms---provided that, as a function of dimension, they rapidly become the identity.
-A transformation as described in the above examples takes one out of the separable space, and into a new one.
+A transformation (an unphysical one!) as described in the above examples takes one out of the separable space, and into a new one.

-Alternately, one can take the point of view that all this is a consequence of the infinite products involved, and one should ``regularize'' the field theories to a finite $N$, only taking the limit to infinity at the end of the calculation \cite{witten2021does,preskill2019}.
+Alternately, one can take the point of view that all troubles are a consequence of the infinite products involved, and one should ``regularize'' the field theories to a finite $N$, only taking the limit to infinity at the end of the calculation \cite{witten2021does,preskill2019}.
 This is more or less what happens in a computer simulation when one checks that the end result no longer numerically changes with increasing $N$.
 The simulation of a quantum field theory on a quantum computer \cite{preskill2019,bauer2023quantum} would be an even more direct example of reliance on a separable Hilbert space.